 At Digital Wellbeing Sprint we have several multidisciplinary and multicultural teams innovating future services for healthcare and wellbeing service providers for real life challenges.
 As many of our participants might want to hear more about where to get started and what Mikko himself would do if he would participate in a design sprint?
 Here are some good tips for the teams.

 Search all possible online material about the company

 Firstly it is important to find out what we know so far about the company, what’s their status, their segments, all the facts you can find online.
 Internet is full of information so do your homework before the sprint.

 Ask your client company as much background information as you can

 When your partner company nominates the challenge, just go and ask what kind of information they already have, ask pure facts and figures they already have about the issue at hand.
 After this you are actually able to bring new value for the case.
 It would be very sad if you after a week of work would provide observations that they already know.
 As we are living in a data-driven economy, companies have a huge amount of data about the customers and customer experience.
 That’s why you really should hunt for that information they already have.
-And then start building your storyline based on that fact.
+One way of doing this would be investigating their social media pages and seeing their interaction with clients.
+Of course, some of those would be a part of PR campaign conducted by The Marketing Heaven or company alike, but you should be able to see through that.
+Then, start building your storyline based on you gathered.
 Then you are able to build some reliable outcome.
 Also, with this data you are able to narrow down your challenge quite well.

 Choose a leader for the team